STOP DOING CHEST FLYS

 Sure, I feel something when I extend the dumbbells to chest level, but I feel like I could sit in that neutral position for hours and not get tired.

 This is an issue because this is where we want the pec in its peak contracted state or close to it.
-The idea is to get the pectoral muscles into full adduction, but you won’t be able to do that with the Dumbbell Chest Fly exercise.
+The idea is to get the pectoral muscles into full chest adduction, but you won’t be able to do that with the bench Dumbbell Chest Fly exercise.

 No chest squeeze?
 Don’t expect results.

 This also goes back to the idea of muscle growth.
 If that’s your goal, you need constant tension on the muscle.
 Unfortunately, Chest Flys just won’t deliver that, which means you’re cheating yourself on Chest Day.